 SPECIAL CIRCUMSTANCES: Accessibility: While in Spain, individuals with disabilities may find accessibility and accommodation different from what you find in the United States.
 Spain has laws that prohibit discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, access to health care, access to information technology and communication, including social media, and the provision of other state services.
 The law mandates access to buildings for persons with disabilities.
 While the government generally enforces these provisions, levels of assistance and accessibility differ between regions.
-Madrid, Barcelona and many of the other major citieshave made great strides in making public transportation, museums and other public buildings accessable to those with physical disabilities.
+Madrid, Barcelona, and many of the other major cities have made great strides in making public transportation, museums and other public buildings accessible to those with physical disabilities.
 Most buses have ramps to accommodate wheelchairs and many metro stations have elevators for the same purpose.
-Taxis are available which accommodate wheelchairs.
-However, in the downtown historic areas and in some other areas, sidewalks can be narrow and have uneven surfaces.
+Taxis that can accommodate wheelchairs are available, but must generally be called in advance.
+In historic areas and in some other areas, sidewalks can be narrow and have uneven surfaces.
 Tourists should take this into account when planning their visit.

 MEDICAL FACILITIES AND HEALTH INFORMATION: Good medical care is available in both Spain and Andorra.
 Regulations regarding medications may vary from those in the United States.
 Spanish regulations do not permit the international shipment of medication, so please do not ship medication from the United States to Spain.
 U.S. citizens who plan a lengthy trip to Spain should bring their medication or obtain a prescription for that medication from a Spanish physician.

-You can find detailed information on vaccinations and other health precautions, on the CDC website.
-For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
-The WHO website also contains additional health information for travelers, including detailed country-specific health information.
+You can find detailed information on vaccinations and other health precautions, on the Centers for Disease Control and Prevention ( CDC) website.
+For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which also contains additional health information for travelers, including detailed country-specific health information.